Clipping Mask in InDesign | Easy Guide for Learners

 What is InDesign?

 Adobe InDesign is a professional desktop publishing software developed by Adobe Systems.
-It is widely used in the design industry for creating print and digital media, such as magazines, newspapers, brochures, posters, eBooks, interactive PDFs, and more.
+It is widely used in the design industry for creating print and digital media, such as magazines, newspapers, brochures, and more.

 Steps For Creating a Clipping Mask in InDesign